ganessh22/cvHOG/README.md

 Constants in decision function.
 ```
 Current status is I can convert an cv2 SVM to sklearn but not the other way.
 Probably I will need to modify the XML file.
 Not sure if I want to do that as finally I just need the vector which I can get from sklearn and cv2 too.

+I think this repo is getting too big.
+I need to simplify.
+Only 3 components are needed here :
+* take two folders of images and train and test an SVM with HOG
+* convert SVM to cv2 format i.e. array
+* infer on an image function